Sush1sui/NutriSight_backend/ALGORITHMS_DOCUMENTATION.md

 **Location:** `src/utils/populateUserData.ts`

+**Algorithm Name:** Hash Map Grouping with Population (JOIN)

 ### **Concept: Relational to Document Transformation**

+**Description:** A data denormalization pipeline that reconstructs hierarchical diet history documents from normalized relational tables, simulating SQL JOIN and GROUP BY operations in MongoDB.
+The algorithm performs population (JOIN) between MealEntry and ScanResult collections, accumulates entries into a hash map grouped by date strings, organizes meals into structured breakfast/lunch/dinner/snack categories, and converts the map into a sorted array.
+This transformation maintains API backward compatibility by presenting normalized 3NF data in the legacy embedded document format expected by the frontend.

 - **Purpose:** Convert normalized database (3NF) back to nested JSON for frontend
 - **Pattern:** JOIN + GROUP BY simulation in MongoDB